EdwinOMG/Catskill-MAA/README.md

 By Edwin Morales Jr | Software Engineer

-A professional, Vue.js + TypeScript + Bulma website for Catskill Martial Arts Academy that improved student engagement and drove more visitors to the school.
+A professional, Vue.js + TypeScript + Bulma website for the Catskill Martial Arts Academy that improved student engagement and drove more visitors to the school.

 🚀 Highlights